Object Sorting Using a Global Texture-Shape 3D Feature Descriptor: Experiments and results

-In this work, we utilize the four-classes SVM classifier trained by the proposed Color-CVFH descriptor in the third experiment to the proposed sorting system.
-Then we test its performance to sort these four different objects, including object detection, object recognition and object grasping, which are shown in Fig. 11.
+In this work, we utilize the four-classes SVM classifier trained by the proposed Color-CVFH descriptor in the third experiment to construct an object recognition, grasping, and sorting system.
+Then we test its performance to recognize, grasp and sort four different objects, which are shown in Figure \ref{fig_real_grasp}.

-The Fig. 12 shows that the proposed sorting system not only can figure out the category of these four target objects, but also grasp the objects and place them to their specified locations successfully.
+The Figure \ref{fig_result} shows that the proposed system can not only figure out the category of these four target objects, but also grasp the objects and place them to their specified locations successfully.
 For example, it can pick up the cup and place it on the stool with the label of cup.
-The experimental results show that the sorting system can implement the object detection, object recognition and object grasping tasks well.
+The experimental results show that the system can implement the object recognition, grasping and sorting tasks well.